mathworks/Design-motor-controllers-with-Simscape-Electrical/1 Simulating back emf voltage of a BLDC motor/README.md

 # Simulating Back-EMF Voltage of a BLDC Motor
 ### Copyright 2019 The MathWorks, Inc.

 This repository contains the Simulink model used in the [How to Design Motor Controllers Using Simscape Electrical, Part 1: Simulating Back-EMF Voltage of a BLDC Motor](https://www.youtube.com/watch?v=JDgvBZbnfPw&list=PLn8PRpmsu08pqegLB5CqfgZCtuK5UKIrx) video.
-Check out the rest of the videos in [this section](#videos).
+Check out the rest of the videos in [this section](#videos-and-files).

-## Model & Setup
+## Model and Setup
 The provided model shown below lets you simulate a three-phase BLDC motor and observe its back-EMF voltage.

 ![](images/model.png)